confluentinc/event-streaming-patterns/docs/event-stream/event-stream.md

 Technically, a stream provides immutable data.
 It supports only inserting (appending) new events, whereas existing events cannot be changed.
 Streams are persistent, durable, and fault tolerant.
 Events in a stream can be keyed, and you can have many events for one key, such as the customer ID as the key for a stream of payments of all customers.

 ## Implementation
 The streaming database [ksqlDB](https://ksqldb.io/) supports Event Streams using a familiar SQL syntax.
-The following creates a stream of events representing locations of riders in `JSON` format named `riderLocations`.
+The following example creates a stream of events named `riderLocations`, representing locations of riders in a car-sharing service.
+The data format is `JSON`.
 ```sql
 CREATE STREAM riderLocations (profileId VARCHAR, latitude DOUBLE, longitude DOUBLE)
   WITH (kafka_topic='locations', value_format='json');